We’ll be adding more information and guidance to this hub whenever we can, so please check back regularly.

 - by people visiting the homes of those who are over 70 years of age or who are medically vulnerable

 - by people who are being visited in their homes by those who are over 70 years of age or who are medically vulnerable

 Wearing cloth face coverings may help prevent people who do not know they have COVID-19 from spreading it to others.

 Counselling and Psychotherapy are considered an essential service and face-to-face sessions are allowable as long as the Government protocol and guidelines for social distancing are followed.

-Under the Health and Social Care section there are two points that relate specifically to our work:
+Under the Health and Social Care section there are three points that relate specifically to our work:

 Health and social care

 - Continuing to deliver care and services in new ways (for example: through telephone, online, virtual clinics) and new models of care to meet demand and to alleviate concerns of patients, service users and healthcare workers

 - The use of masks, personal protective equipment, testing and other measures that may emerge over time.